JamesParrott/sDNA_GH/README.md

 Shenzhen University and Hong Kong University funded the initial and subsequent development phases respectively.
 Wedderburn Transport Planning and Alain Chiaradia worked on defining the idea, and staunchly supported the project along with Cardiff University.
 Sara Nalaskowska, Siddharth Khakhar and Fan Zitian, all provided invaluable help during development and testing.
 Huge thanks to all.

-## sDNA
-sDNA is able to calculate Betweenness, Closeness, Angular distance, and many other quantities including custom hybrid metrics, and is able to perform many other advanced functions as well.
-Please note, for results of a network analysis to be meaningful, it must be ensured that the network is first properly [prepared](https://sdna-open.readthedocs.io/en/latest/network_preparation.html).

 ## sDNA_GH functionality
 sDNA_GH:
- - Reads a network's polyline Geometry from Rhino or Grasshopper, and Data from any User Text on it.
+ - Reads a network's polyline Geometry from Rhino or Grasshopper.
+ - Reads data from any User Text on Rhino objects.
- - Writes the network polylines (formed by one or more polylines) and user Data to a Shapefile.
+ - Writes a network's links (formed by one or more polylines), and associated data to shapefiles.
  - Initiates an sDNA tool that processes that shapefile, and e.g. carries out a network preparation or an analysis.
- - Reads the shapefile produced by the sDNA tool.
+ - Reads polyline shapefiles produced by the sDNA tool, and any associated data e.g. the results from sDNA.
+ - Parses the selected data field, and normalises and classifies the data, sorting the polylines if necessary.
+ - Colours can be allocated to each polyline based on the parsed data, either using a Colour Gradient component, or automatically.
- - Displays the results from sDNA by colouring a new layer of new polylines or the original ones.
+ - Visually represents the results from sDNA by colouring a new layer of polylines, or the original Rhino shapes.
+ - Allows easy adding of a native Legend.

 ## User manual.
 __version__ = '2.9.2'